emilganbarli/Portfolio/churn_analysis/README.md

-# Telsis Churn Analysis
+# Churn Analysis

 ## About the Project
-This project analyzes customer churn behavior for a fictional telecom company, **Telsis**.
+This project analyzes customer churn behavior for a fictional telecom company.
 The goal is to identify key factors driving churn and to visualize actionable insights through an interactive Tableau dashboard.
 The workflow covers **data preparation (SQL)**, **business analysis (SQL)**, and **visual storytelling (Tableau)**.